zlkemplezw0/LongCat-Image/README.md

 ## Training Pipeline

-We provide training code that enables advanced development of our LongCat‑Image‑Dev model, including SFT, LoRA, DPO, and Edit training.
+We provide training code that enables advanced development of our LongCat‑Image‑Dev and model, including SFT, LoRA, DPO, and Image Editing training.

 See [TRAINING.md](./train_examples/README.md) for detailed instructions.